1 / 10

 Allure models look more eye-catching thanks to their 17-inch alloys, glossy black highlights and LED 'claw effect' tail lights.
 They look and feel a good deal fancier on the inside because they get half (albeit man made) leather seats and a large digital screen in place of analogue dials.
 Extra kit includes climate control as well as heated and electrically adjustable door mirrors.

-GT Line models look the most striking of all, they have diamond cut 17-inch alloys with black inserts and a contrast paint job.
-They also get handy equipment like bright-shining LED headlights that dip automatically, front parking sensors and a rear-view camera.
+The Peugeot 208 GT Line looks the most striking of all, with diamond-cut 17-inch alloys with black inserts and a contrast paint job.
+The GT Line also gets handy equipment like bright-shining LED headlights that dip automatically, front parking sensors and a rear-view camera.
 Inside, you get mood lighting with eight colour choices.

 On the inside